 - 1. Post-Secondary/Graduate Transcripts: - · Official transcripts must be submitted from every post-secondary school attended by the applicant. - Official "course-by-course" transcript evaluations from either Education Services Evaluators (ECE) or World Education Services (WES) are required for all school attended outside of the US.
 The transcript evaluation must be sent to the Office of Graduate Studies directly from the company issuing the evaluation.
 Transcripts or transcript evaluations sent from applicants are not considered official and will not be accepted. - If you have attended UW-Green Bay, we can provide this transcript for your application file.
 There is no need to request it. - If you have attended UW-Green Bay within the last 5 years and your post-secondary transcripts are on file, we will not ask you to resend them. - 2.
-Résumé: - Applicants must send an updated résumé (2 page maximum) via email attachment to the UW-Green Bay Graduate Studies Office at: gradstu@uwgb.edu.
+Résumé: - Applicants must send an updated résumé (2 page maximum) via email attachment to the UW-Green Bay Graduate Studies Office at: gradstu@uwgb.edu or upload to the application system.
 In cases of low GPA or professional experience that does not clearly relate to the Ed.D. in First Nations Education program, the admission committee may request additional information in support of an application. - 3.
 References: - Applicants are required to submit three letters of evaluation.
-The name of each reference must be included on the UW-System online application.
-References must submit their letters directly via email attachment to the UW-Green Bay Graduate Studies Office atgradstu@uwgb.edu.
+References must submit their letters directly via email attachment to the UW-Green Bay Graduate Studies Office at gradstu@uwgb.edu.
 The Graduate Studies Office will update the Application Checklist upon receipt of each letter of evaluation.
 Please allow 2-3 business days for the system to be updated.
 Applicants are responsible to ensure that all references have completed and submitted their letters by the application deadline.